19 of the Best Ontario Hikes

 Written By: The Planet D

-From Manitoulin Island to Milton, the best Ontario hikes take you through a rugged and beautiful landscape of the Niagara Escarpment with hikes that suit all levels and age groups.
+From Manitoulin Island to Milton, the best Ontario hikes take you through the rugged and beautiful landscape of the Niagara Escarpment with hikes that suit all levels and age groups.
 With short treks to waterfalls or epic hikes through Canada’s oldest and longest footpath, Ontario is an amazing province to enjoy the great outdoors.
 If you are thinking about exploring Ontario on foot, dive into our list of the best hikes in Ontario.

 Top Ontario Hiking Trails

-The best Ontario hikes may not take you through the towering peaks of the Rockies but they do take you through some easily accessible hiking with stunning vistas.
+The best Ontario hikes may not take you through the towering peaks of the Rockies, but they do take you through some easily accessible hiking with stunning vistas.
 Getting outside makes for the perfect day trip in Ontario, so let’s see where to go in Ontario this weekend.

 1. Coastal Trail – Lake Superior